ThaminduR/identity-fraud-detection-sift/docs/config.md

 **`getSiftRiskScoreForLogin()`**

 - This function returns the Sift risk score for a given login event, which is a value between 0 and 1.
 Higher the score, greater the risk.
-- In the case of an error, this function returns -1.
-An error can occur due to an invalid API key, network issues, or Sift server errors.
+- If an error occurs due to an invalid API key, network issue or a Sift server issue, this function returns a value of -1.
 - The function takes the following arguments.
     - `AuthenticationContext` - current authentication context.
     - `LoginStatus` - Whether the user authentication was successful or not.
 Accepted values `LOGIN_SUCCESS`, `LOGIN_FAILED`.